Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Abstract

 \section{Abstract}

-Generative Adversarial Networks (GANs) are becoming popular choices for unsupervised learning.
+Generative Adversarial Networks (GANs) are becoming popular machine learning choices for training generators.
 At the same time there is a concerted effort in the machine learning community to expand the range of tasks in which learning can be applied as well as to utilize methods from other disciplines to accelerate learning.
-With this in mind, in the current work we suggest ways to enforce given constraints in the output of a GAN both for interpolation and extrapolation.
-The two cases need to be treated differently.
+With this in mind, in the current work we suggest ways to enforce given constraints in the output of a GAN generator both for interpolation and extrapolation (prediction).
+For the case of dynamical systems, given a time series, we wish to train GAN generators that can be used to predict trajectories starting from a given initial condition.
+In this setting, the constraints can be in algebraic and/or differential form.
+Even though we are predominantly interested in the case of extrapolation, we will see that the tasks of interpolation and extrapolation are related.
+However, they need to be treated differently.

 For the case of interpolation, the incorporation of constraints is built into the training of the GAN.
 The incorporation of the constraints respects the primary game-theoretic setup of a GAN so it can be combined with existing algorithms.
 However, it can exacerbate the problem of instability during training that is well-known for GANs.
 We suggest adding small noise to the constraints as a simple remedy that has performed well in our numerical experiments.